 This research project will consider these and other reasons why victims may be reluctant to engage in the criminal justice process, but it will also build upon a report from the Independent Anti-Slavery Commissioner’s office which indicated that financial investigations could offer an alternative route to identifying perpetrators.
 This will involve interviewing police officers, lawyers and financial investigators to gather insights into how financial investigations could be used to lead to prosecutions.
 By generating an understanding of how financial investigations into criminal activity are currently undertaken, and identifying specific indicators that could be illustrative of modern slavery offences, we will be able to assess how feasible it could be to use financial investigations as a method to secure prosecutions without having to rely on victim testimony.

-I will be collecting this data until July 2023 and will be writing the findings into a publicly-accessible report which will be published by October 2023.
+I will be collecting this data until July 2023 and will be writing the findings into a publicly-accessible report which will be published at the end of the project.

 References